berke09/Python/GUI Based Scripts/README.md

 A to-do list management system that allows users to add, view, delete, and mark tasks as completed.
 It helps organize daily tasks efficiently.

 ### 3️⃣ **NumberDetector**
 A script that detects whether a given number is odd or even.
-The program checks if the number is divisible by 2 to determine if it’s **even**, otherwise it’s **odd**.
+The program checks if the number is divisible by 2 to determine if it’s even, otherwise it’s odd.

 ### 4️⃣ **WordSorter**
 A program that sorts words from a given list in alphabetical order.
 It can help organize and manage word-based data.